k0emt/Developer-Setup-ChromeOS/README.md

 I picked up a super cheap bluetooth mouse.
 I also dug out an old bluetooth earphones set.
 The duet has built-in speakers.
 But, they aren't that great.
 It does _not_ have a headset jack.
 However, it does come with a dongle that converts USB-C to a headset jack.
 I do intend to pick up a USI stylus to use with it.

+## Experience

+### 2020.04.11

+I am to the point now where I am using the duet with VS Code, git, etc to work on this repo.

+I did get the basic hello world docker container running.

+For the picture, I took it with an iPhone (heic).
+Uploaded it to OneDrive.
+Downloaded it to the duet.
+Used a web tool to convert it to webp format.
+Then used the file browser to move it to the Linux files folder.
+I should probably add Google Drive to my iPhone so I can shortcut a bit.

 ## Resources